Idiom Understanding as a Tool to Measure the Dialect Gap: Results and Discussion

 Our results show only a weak correlation between model size and performance on our benchmark.
 While, generally speaking, a larger model performs better, there is considerable variability, and many exceptions exist to this rule.
-For example, our seven models with 32B parameters have QFrCoRE accuracies that vary between 2.9\% and 53.2\%.
-The LLaMa-3.2 model with 3B parameters outperforms all 7B and most 8B models.
+For example, our seven models with 32B parameters have QFrCoRE accuracies that vary between 3.95\% and 53.87\%.
+The LLaMa-3.2 model with 3B parameters outperforms several 8B models and even the OLMo 32B models.

 Likewise, our results show no benefits related to the reasoning abilities of models.
-The 39 reasoning models we tested are distributed roughly evenly in each of the three performance groups.
+The 43 reasoning models we tested are distributed almost evenly in each of the three performance groups.
 This makes sense, since our benchmark tests knowledge and not reasoning.
 If an LLM does not know the meaning of an idiom, it cannot reason to figure it out.

 Instruction tuning also has no benefits in this task.
-The instruction-tuned models are split almost evenly between the low-performance and intermediate-performance zones.
-This may be due to the fact the instructions for our task were fairly simple, as seen in \ref{fig:ZeroShotPrompts}, so instruction tuning had no impact.
+The 29 instruction-tuned models are split almost evenly between the low-performance and intermediate-performance zones.
+Comparing the accuracy of the 21 models for which we have base and instruction-tuned versions reveals a very minor advantage for the latter one, on average only 2.3\% on QFrCoRE.
+This may be due to the fact that the instructions for our task were fairly simple, as seen in \autoref{fig:ZeroShotPrompts}, so instruction tuning had no impact.

 Finally, our results reveal significant performance variance within the same model family.
-For instance, the DeepSeek models have QFrCoRE accuracies that range from 6.4\% to 92.4\%, and Qwen models range from 8.2\% to 70.8\%.
+For instance, the DeepSeek models have QFrCoRE accuracies that range from 3.93\% to 84.98\%, and Qwen models range from 9.41\% to 75.74\%.
 This suggests that learning dialect-specific knowledge is not dependent on the architecture of the LLM.